 Make sure you are equipped with the right tools for the job

-- A basic barbecue grill plate (available from most local camping stores)
+- A fire pit grate or basic barbecue grill plate

 - A fire stoker for your coals